-Page Reviewed / Updated - Mar.
-2014
+Page Reviewed / Updated - Apr.
+2015

-A spouse becomes an official Homecare Worker and joins the Homecare Workers Union.
+When a couple qualifies for this program, the spouse becomes an official Homecare Worker and joins the Homecare Workers Union.
 They receive a salary, pay taxes, union fees and are eligible for unemployment insurance.
 It should be noted that since it is expected that spouses care for each other, the number of hours for which an individual is authorized to receive care can be lower when participating in the Spousal Pay program than were the individual to receive care under other Oregon Medicaid programs such as the Client-Employed Provider Program.

 The caregiver and spouse must be legally married and residing at home (not in a skilled nursing home).
-In addition, the individual in need of care must require assistance with at least 4 of the following activities of daily living, bathing, dressing, grooming, eating, toileting and mobility and have a diagnosed, progressive and debilitating condition.
+In addition, the individual in need of care must require assistance with at least 4 of the following activities of daily living: bathing, dressing, grooming, eating, toileting and mobility and have a diagnosed, progressive and debilitating condition.

 The caregiving spouse must pass a criminal history check and meet the other Oregon Department of Human Services requirements for providing care.
-In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, laundry, do the grocery shopping and meal preparation.
+In addition to providing assistance with activities of daily living, it is expected they will manage the home, perform housekeeping, laundry, do the grocery shopping, and meal preparation.

 The caregiving spouse receives payment for providing care services.
 Typically this is an hourly wage agreed upon by the Homecare Workers Union and the state of Oregon.
-The exact amount changes annually, but one can expect it to be near the average hourly rate for the state or approximately $20 / hour.
+The exact amount changes annually, but one can expect it to be near the average hourly rate for the state or approximately $20 per hour.

 In addition to their wages, the caregiving spouse also receives the other benefits of union participation such as unemployment insurance, paid vacation time and disability benefits should they themselves become disabled.

 To apply for the Spousal Pay Program, interested couples should contact the local Area Agency on Aging / Senior and Persons Disabilities Office.
-Alternatively they can call 1-800-282-8096.
+Alternatively, they can call 1-800-282-8096.